Philip Baruth

 Philip E. Baruth (born February 10, 1962) is an American politician, novelist, biographer, professor, and former radio commentator from Vermont.
-A Democrat and member of the Vermont Progressive Party, he represents Chittenden County in the Vermont Senate.
+A Democrat and member of the Vermont Progressive Party, he represents the Chittenden-Central Vermont Senate District in the Vermont Senate.
 He served as Majority Leader from 2013 to 2017, when he endorsed his successor, Becca Balint.
 He now serves as the senate president pro tempore.

 Education and teaching career

 Baruth earned a B.A. in English from Brown University in 1984 and a Ph.D. from the University of California, Irvine, in 1993.
 He is Professor of English at the University of Vermont, where he has served on the faculty since 1993.
 His teaching is primarily in the areas of creative writing, postmodern American literature and culture, eighteenth-century British literature, and the literature of Vermont.
-He is married to Annika Ljung-Baruth, a senior lecturer in the Gender, Sexuality, and Women's Studies Program, and in the Department of English, at the University of Vermont.

 Political career

-First elected to the Vermont Senate in 2010, Baruth was re-elected in 2012, 2014, 2016, and 2018.
+First elected to the Vermont Senate in 2010, Baruth was re-elected in 2012, 2014, 2016, 2018, 2020, 2022, and 2024.
 He was elected Majority Leader of the Vermont Senate in 2013, and served until 2017.
+In January 2023, he was elected Vermont Senate President Pro Tempore.

-As of 2019, Baruth serves as Chair of Senate Education and also has a seat on the Judiciary Committee.
-He has previously served on the Education, Economic Development, and Agriculture Committees.
+From 2017 to 2020, Baruth served as Chair of the Senate Education Committee.
+He has previously served on the Judiciary, Appropriations, Education, Economic Development, and Agriculture Committees.

 He has also served on the PreKindergarten-16 Council and the Vermont Child Poverty Council.

 Baruth began his public service career as a member of the Burlington Board of School Commissioners.
 First elected in 2003, he served two non-consecutive two-year terms in Ward 4.

 In the fall of 2005, Baruth launched a political blog, "The Vermont Daily Briefing."
 The blog was voted "Best Vermont Blog of 2006" for its first year of political coverage in the Seven Days "Best of Vermont" poll.
 It won "Best Political Blog" again in 2007, 2008, and 2010.
 The blog included daily political posts, in-depth interviews, humor, and satire.
 The blog continued until 2012.

 Baruth's career in the State Senate is most noted for his advocacy of gun control.
 He first proposed an assault weapons ban in 2013 as Majority Leader and later supported a comprehensive background check bill in 2015.
-In 2018, following the Parkland mass shooting and a foiled plot at Fairhaven Union High School in Vermont, Baruth’s Universal Background Checks language became the nucleus of a comprehensive gun safety bill S55, a bill then signed by Republican Governor Phil Scott on the steps of the Vermont statehouse.
+In 2018, following the Parkland mass shooting and a foiled plot at Fair Haven Union High School in Vermont, Baruth's Universal Background Checks language became the nucleus of a comprehensive gun safety bill S55, a bill then signed by Republican governor Phil Scott on the steps of the Vermont statehouse.

 He was the driving force in the Senate behind the passage of the 2016 Paid Sick Leave bill, in recognition of which he was named Legislator of the Year by the Main Street Alliance of Vermont.
-On Education, he was one of the drafters of Act 77, which created Vermont’s dual enrollment, early college, and personalized learning plan programs.
+On Education, he was one of the drafters of Act 77, which created Vermont's dual enrollment, early college, and personalized learning plan programs.